from £1235 per person

 Provence Wine Trails - Châteauneuf du Pape

 Châteauneuf du Pape is southern France’s most prestigious wine village: a small village of only 2000 people.
-Grapes have been grown here for 700 years and the best way to discover these vineyards is by foot strolling between the gnarled vines from one estate to the next, run by the same families for generations.
-You will have lots of wine-tasting opportunities including half-day’s guided tour by a local wine expert.
+Grapes have been grown here for 700 years and the best way to discover these vineyards is by foot, strolling between the gnarled vines from one estate to the next, run by the same families for generations.
+You will have lots of wine-tasting opportunities, including a half-day’s guided tour by a local wine expert.

 - Walking through the famed vineyards of Châteauneuf du Pape